Help Centre · Email

 The email list

-Review Blocked Emails list with filter toolbar and blocked message rows
+Review Blocked Emails — message list with spam scores, row colours, and pagination

 Each row is one blocked message.
 Columns typically include: